jkunimune/nibasa/how-to-use.md

 If there are multiple postpositional phrases, then "ro" should generally come last;
 some speakers may prefer to place "ga" before or after the other postpositions according to personal style.
-The postpositional phrase next to the verb can usually have its postposition omitted.
 - meza na dosti e mi ga ris (ro) yam.
 I eat rice at a table with a friend.

 A predicate can be a noun, adjective, or verb.